Elijas/auto-youtube-subscription-playlist-2/README.md

 2. In menu: `Resources` / `Current project triggers`
 3. `updatePlaylists` -> `Time driven` -> `Hour timer` -> `Every hour`
 4. `Save`

+##### Deploy as a web app:

+1. In menu (of the Sheet): `Tools` / `Script Editor...`
+2. In menu: `Publish` / `Deploy as a web app`
+3. `Publish` (you will get a special link to use)
+4. Optional - create a tiny.cc redirect link for easy acess (tiny.cc is recommended as it allows you to pass parameters to the url)
+5. Usage: append /?pl=N to select the Nth playlist in the spreadsheed. append /?update=True to force update the playlists. e.g. tiny.cc/myplaylist/?update=True?pl=3 this will force update and open the third playlist.

 ##### (Extra) Link to remove all items from a youtube playlist: